-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders of common shares of the Corporation (the "Common Shares") will be held at 3:00 p.m.
-(Local Time) on Thursday, May 3rd, 2018 at the Fairmont The Queen Elizabeth located at 900, René-Lévesque Boulevard West, Montreal, Québec, Canada, H3B 4A5 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Common Shares") will be held at 2:00 p.m.
+(Eastern Daylight Time) on Wednesday, May 1st, 2019 at the Fairmont The Queen Elizabeth, Viger Ballroom, 900, René-Lévesque Boulevard West, Montreal, Québec, Canada, H3B 4A5, for the following purposes:

-- 1. To receive the Corporation's audited consolidated financial statements for the year ended December 31, 2017 and the independent auditor's report thereon; - 2.
+- 1. To receive the Corporation's audited consolidated financial statements for the year ended December 31, 2018 and the independent auditor's report thereon; - 2.
 To elect the Corporation's directors for the ensuing year; - 3.
-To appoint PricewaterhouseCoopers LLP as the Corporation's independent auditor for fiscal year 2018 and to authorize the directors to fix their remuneration; - 4.
-To consider and, if deemed advisable, adopt an ordinary resolution to approve amendments to the Employee Share Purchase Plan and approve all unallocated rights and entitlements under the plan, as more fully described in the accompanying management information circular; - 5.
-To consider and, if deemed advisable, adopt an ordinary resolution to approve amendments to the Stock Option Plan, reducing the number of Common Shares of the Corporation issuable under the Stock Option Plan to a rolling 5% of the issued and outstanding Common shares of the Corporation, as more fully described in the accompanying management information circular; - 6.
-To consider and, if deemed advisable, adopt an ordinary resolution to approve the amended Restricted Share Unit Plan and approve all unallocated rights and entitlements under the plan, as more fully described in the accompanying management information circular; - 7.
-To consider and, if deemed advisable, adopt an advisory resolution accepting Osisko's approach to executive compensation, the full text of which is reproduced in the accompanying management information circular; and - 8.
+To appoint PricewaterhouseCoopers LLP as the Corporation's independent auditor for fiscal year 2019 and to authorize the directors to fix their remuneration; - 4.
+To approve the amended Deferred Share Unit Plan to allow for the settlement in common shares at the Company's discretion and to reserve 0.5% of common shares issued and outstanding for the plan, as more fully described in the accompanying management information circular; - 5.
+To consider and, if deemed advisable, adopt an advisory resolution accepting Osisko's approach to executive compensation, the full text of which is reproduced in the accompanying management information circular; and - 6.
 To transact such other business as may properly be brought before the Meeting or at any adjournment thereof.

-Dated at Montréal, Québec, Canada this 21st day of March, 2018.
+Dated at Montréal, Québec, Canada this 21st day of March, 2019.